 If the panel is connected to a network with a DHCP server, the panel will be assigned an IP address automatically.
-To find the current address of your panel check the Network screen, line three, on the unit's front panel LCD display. (see Fig. 4) Otherwise the panel will use the factory default IP address of 192.168.0.180, as shown above.
+To find the current address of the panel check the Network screen, line three, on the unit's front panel LCD display. (see Fig. 4) Otherwise the panel will use the factory default IP address of 192.168.0.180, as shown above.

-3. Enter your user name and password.
-The default Administrator user name is admin, with no password.
+3. Enter a username and password.
+The default Administrator username is admin, with no password.